Board Leader Certificate

 In this cohort-based series, you’ll spend time getting to know other professionals who are passionate about a cause and ready to serve.
 Whether you’re already on a board or looking to be matched with a nonprofit, this four-part series will help you network with people from the corporate sector, nonprofit organizations, academia, entrepreneurs, and more.

 (To complete the Board Leader Certificate, complete the four core workshops.
 There is no additional elective workshop requirement.
-To sign up, register for Part 1 and you will automatically be enrolled in the three core workshops.)
+To sign up, register for Part 1 and you will automatically be enrolled in the four core workshops.)

 Part 1: Board Responsibilities with Dr. Brad Gray